Stopped benefits claims 'triple in 10 years', researchers claim

 "We will provide jobseekers with the help and support they need to find a job, but it is only fair that in return they live up to their part of the contract.

-"Sanctions are used as a last resort and anyone who disagrees with a decision can appeal."'Lot of endorsement'
+"Sanctions are used as a last resort and anyone who disagrees with a decision can appeal."

 Meanwhile a BBC Wales opinion poll suggests that almost half of Welsh voters believe that the UK government is not being tough enough towards people on benefits and more should be done to force them into work.